 Our Picks – Intermediate DSLR Cameras for Travel Photography

-A worthy upgrade from the Canon Rebel series, the Canon 80D packs in a lot of must-have features.
-From a 45-point AF system for finding the right focus to a 24.2 Megapixel sensor for high-resolution photos to built-in wireless connectivity for remote shooting, the Canon 80D is a fine mid-range choice.
+A worthy upgrade from the Canon Rebel series, the Canon EOS 6D Mark II packs in a lot of must-have features.
+From a 45-point AF system for finding the right focus to a 26.2 Megapixel sensor for high-resolution photos to built-in wireless connectivity for remote shooting, the Canon EOS 6D Mark II is a fine mid-range choice.
+In fact, I now use this camera for all my road trip photography!
+The flip screen and wireless connection to an app on my phone make taking road trip selfies a breeze!

 Features: 20.9 Megapixel CMOS Sensor, 8 FPS Continuous Shooting, 4K UHD video